Trace Elements

 Conception: It’s all about timing!

-As we move through calving, our attention (hopefully) starts to focus on mating.
-While for most of us it is still 6 weeks away, our success depends largely on the combination of two factors – submission rates along with conception rates.
-Sadly, we are often most preoccupied with submission rates and accept that, if we […]
+As we move through calving, our attention should start to focus on mating.
+While for most of us it is still six weeks away, our success depends largely on two factors: submission rates and conception rates.
+Often, we are preoccupied with submission rates and believe that achieving the gold standard of 90% submission rates in the first three […]

 READ MORE